Actions and parameters divide the measurement process of Adhese into two categories:

 - The parameters are 'all the information that is collected together with the action'.

 Adhese measures actions.
-Actions are behaviours a visitor can exhibit, such as the retrieval of a web page, reading an article, watching or clicking on a banner ad, watching a video, playing a game, submitting a form, purchasing a product etc. Every time a user performs a pre-determined action, a request is sent to the servers of Adhese.
+Actions are behaviours a visitor can exhibit, such as the retrieval of a web page, reading an article, watching or clicking on a banner ad, watching a video, playing a game, submitting a form, purchasing a product etc. Every time a user performs a pre-determined action, the clients sends a request to the servers of Adhese.

 The most basic action of the ad serving process are impressions.
 This means that a specific format (such as a leaderboard) was loaded onto a specific location (for example the homepage or an article page) of a publication (for instance a newspaper's website).
-It depends on the chosen implementation method when an impression is counted.
+It depends on the chosen implementation method when the counting of an impression takes place.
 Please refer to www.github.com/adhese/sdk for a complete description of the different implementation methods.

 User actions: beyond impressions and clicks

 Adhese enables the tracking of interesting user actions, beyond mere impressions and clicks.
 Besides, Adhese lets you track multiple actions at the same time – allowing for a full optimization of your advertising experience.

 The standardized syntax for an action tracking call enables the insertion of three elements:

 - A campaign identifier, for example Volvo2015